awesome-webextension/webpack-target-webextension/README.md

    */
   eagerChunkLoading?: boolean
   /**
-   * Add the support code that use
+   * Add the support code that uses
    * `chrome.scripting.executeScript` (MV3) or
    * `chrome.tabs.executeScript` (MV2) when
    * dynamic import does not work for chunk loading